3.6 Non-compliance Sanction Reapplications

 - Continue to try to reengage the sanctioned person.

-The intake application worker refers applicants who have been closed by a supervisor or designee to meet a 4-week WorkFirst participation requirement.
-Once the person is in pending status, they will appear on the 'NCS Reapplicant report' on the Caseload Management Report.
+The intake application worker refers applicants to WorkFirst who have been closed for non-compliance sanction to meet a 4-week WorkFirst participation requirement.
+Once the person is in pending status, they will appear on the 'NCS Re-applicant report' on the Caseload Management Report.
 Only the person who caused the termination will appear on the report.

 Once the referral is received, the WFPS or WFSSS: